rafaelrinaldi/data-components/README.md

 ## Related

-Other great options available that I have personally tried in the past and kinda share the same ideas behind `data-components`:
+Other great options available that I have personally tried in the past and kinda share the same ideas behind this project:

 * [Module](https://github.com/fnando/module)
 * [Piecemaker](https://github.com/jcemer/piecemaker)